ArunaStorage/documentation/docs/get_started/basic_usage/12_How-To-Search.md

 ## Introduction

 In the FAIR context, the discoverability of data plays one of the most important roles, as even the best data will simply lie unused without a way to be found.
-AOS provides a public search index in which specific metadata of all public objects can be searched.
+Aruna provides a public search index in which specific metadata of all public objects can be searched.
 The user-defined scope of the search can be adjusted from fuzzy to detailed.
 A normal search query includes all fields but can be additionally filtered.

 Depending on the type of field, different operators are useful for filtering: